Relief from Attendance Policy (Student Handbook 5.1.1) Logo

 • Please read, in its entirety, and sign the below general requirements information.
 Every student is responsible for knowing and complying with all Office of Student Affairs policies and procedures.

-In order for an Emergency Absence Request to be officially considered, students must submit the online Emergency Absence Request Form.
+In order for a student to request relief from the Attendance Policy set forth in Section 5.1 of the Student Handbook, student must submit the online Relief from Attendance Policy 5.1 Form.
 Emails, telephone calls, in-person meetings, and similar communications will not be considered.
 This policy ensures a fair process for all students and prevents any undue influence.
 Any prohibited communications will not receive a response.

 Student Handbook 5.1 – Attendance